lebateleur/lebateleur.github.io/posts/diagrammatic-lambda-calculus.md

 [^2]: If you're already familiar with sharing graphs or interaction nets, you will notice that, unlike those, the edges of our diagrams are directed.
 Diagrams for relational profunctors can be drawn undirected iff $X=X^{op}$ iff the underlying order is also symmetric, *i.e.* if it is the equality over $X$.
 However, it is not clear in this case that abstraction can be defined over such an $X$.
 Is this related to how there are no good set-theoretic models for the untyped $\lambda$-calculus and one needs to turn to more exotic constructions, like those of domain theory, for instance?
 Perhaps someone else can enlighten me here.

+[^3]: Usually, denotational semantics for the untyped $\lambda$-calculus require $\beta$-equal terms to have the same denotation.
+We only ask here for $\beta$-reduction to be interpreted as an inclusion.
+Perhaps we could modify our presentation to construct an $X$ such that $X\times X^{op} \cong X$, in order to obtain a more standard semantics.

-[^3]: I originally wanted to write that the resulting rewriting system was no longer confluent.
+[^4]: I originally wanted to write that the resulting rewriting system was no longer confluent.
 While technically true, this is also the case of the previous system, if we include the use of inclusions coming from the adjunction between \figinline{/assets/img/del.jpg}{2%} and \figinline{/assets/img/co-del.jpg}{2.5%}.

-[^4]: The correspondence with linear logic is a recurring theme in this area.
+[^5]: The correspondence with linear logic is a recurring theme in this area.
 The boxes/levels I've mentioned are also a way of encoding the *exponentials* -- the modality that controls access to copying and deleting in linear logic.